-- Major insubordination, rage and hostility, hitting, or threatening behavior toward the high school faculty, staff or Principals - Possession and/or use of drugs and/or alcohol or any unauthorized substance; possession of drug 3. paraphernalia or synthetic or look-alike drugs; intent to sell and/or distribute drugs and/or alcohol or any unauthorized substance - Extortion - 5.
-Arson or tampering with fire alarms, extinguishers, or activating a false alarm - Bomb threats, terroristic threats - Major vandalism (refer to the Pennsylvania Crimes Code) - Possession of and/or use of weapons or look-a-likes - Repeated incidents of discriminatory behavior; sexual harassment; bullying; intimidation; racial 9. comments, etc. - Possession, use, or transfer of fireworks or related materials 10. - Reckless Endangerment--Reckless endangerment includes any actions that could seriously injure another 11. person, whether intentional or not.
-Fireworks resulting in bodily harm will be considered reckless endangerment. - Commission of any other act punishable under the Pennsylvania Crimes Code 12. - Other very serious misconduct; malicious and/or destructive behavior 13. - Students referred to the Student Assistance Program (SAP) because of an alcohol and/or controlled substance violation WILL be required to have an assessment completed and to comply with the recommendations of the assessment provider. - The Federal gun-Free School Act of 1994 states, "Any student who brings a firearm or weapon to school (as defined in Section 912 of Title 18, United States Code) shall be referred to the criminal justice system."
-(Public Law 103-382) - The term "weapon" shall include, but not be limited to, any knife, cutting instrument, cutting tool, nunchaku, firearm, shotgun, rifle and any other tool, instrument or implement capable of inflicting serious bodily injury (PA School Code, 1317.2) - Act 26 of 1995 amends the PA School Code to require a one year expulsion for students possessing a weapon on school property, on a school bus, or at any school-sponsored activity.
+- 1. Major physical assault - 2.
+Major insubordination, rage and hostility, hitting, or threatening behavior toward the high school faculty, staff or Principals - 3. \Possession and/or use of drugs and/or alcohol or any unauthorized substance; possession of drug paraphernalia or synthetic or look-alike drugs; intent to sell and/or distribute drugs and/or alcohol or any unauthorized substance - 4.
+Extortion - 5.
+Arson or tampering with fire alarms, extinguishers, or activating a false alarm - 6.
+Bomb threats, terroristic threats - 7.
+Major vandalism (refer to the Pennsylvania Crimes Code) - 8. \\Possession of and/or use of weapons or look-a-likes - 9.
+Repeated incidents of discriminatory behavior; sexual harassment; bullying; intimidation; racial comments, etc. - 10.
+Possession, use, or transfer of fireworks or related materials - 11.
+Reckless Endangerment--Reckless endangerment includes any actions that could seriously injure another person, whether intentional or not.
+Fireworks resulting in bodily harm will be considered reckless endangerment. - 12.
+Commission of any other act punishable under the Pennsylvania Crimes Code - 13.
+Other very serious misconduct; malicious and/or destructive behavior - \ Students referred to the Student Assistance Program (SAP) because of an alcohol and/or controlled substance violation WILL be required to have an assessment completed and to comply with the recommendations of the assessment provider. - \\The Federal gun-Free School Act of 1994 states, "Any student who brings a firearm or weapon to school (as defined in Section 912 of Title 18, United States Code) shall be referred to the criminal justice system."
+(Public Law 103-382) - \\The term "weapon" shall include, but not be limited to, any knife, cutting instrument, cutting tool, nunchaku, firearm, shotgun, rifle and any other tool, instrument or implement capable of inflicting serious bodily injury (PA School Code, 1317.2)